-Naturally, people like to squeeze every last drop of energy out of their battery.
-But this is a mistake.
+Naturally, people like to squeeze every last drop of energy out of the cells.
+However, this is a mistake.

-How will you know when you’ve reached 20% battery capacity?
-Just estimate: if your drone normally flies for 10 minutes on a single charge, then you should stop flying and recharge once you've reached 8 minutes.
+If there's none, then estimate: if your drone flies typically for 10 minutes on a single charge, then you should stop flying and recharge once you've reached 8 minutes.

 Tip #5: Build Your Own Drone